nivashraaja/learningQt/README.md

 # learningQt
-This is repo used for learning Qt
+This repo will be used for my learning Qt.
+If you too are interested in learning Qt, hopefully you find this interesting